 Stretches focus on loosening knotted muscles and lengthening the connective tissue of your feet and ankles.
 Static stretches should be performed starting at about 20 seconds and building up to 60 seconds.
 Active stretches are detailed below.
 Note that you don’t have to do every stretch, but try to hit every part of the foot at least once.

 Lie down, raise your legs, and draw circles in the air with your feet.
 This should increase ankle mobility.
 Aim for five circles each way.
 Build up to 10 circles each way.

-Now point your toes as directly toward the ceiling as possible.
+Now point your toes as directed toward the ceiling as possible.
 Hold the pose.
-Then flex your feet, pointing your toes toward your head and hold again.
+Then flex your feet, pointing your toes toward your head, and hold again.